-6.1 DTC TRANSIT ASSET MANAGEMENT POLICY
+6.1.
+DTC TRANSIT ASSET MANAGEMENT POLICY

 Delaware Transit Corporation aspires to be a premier transportation organization providing the highest quality public transportation services to satisfy the needs of the customer and community.
 To effectively maintain and manage its capital assets in a SGR, DTC has established an overall approach to asset management that optimizes costs and funding.
-This plan complies with the FTA TAM Plan guidelines established in FTA's 2016 Final Rule.
+This plan complies with the FTA TAM Plan guidelines established in FTA's 2016 Final Rule and was included in DTC's initial 2018 TAM Plan.